You Asked, We Answered

 What is the turnaround time on custom work?

-Turnaround times vary greatly depending on the type of work and the number of jobs that are currently in the queue.
-This is precision work that cannot be rushed so when you place an order we can usually give you some estimate as to how long we will need your rifle.
+Turnaround times vary greatly depending on the type of work, the number of jobs that are currently in the queue, and if we need to order parts.
+Our vendors have varying lead times for stocks, barrels, etc. This is precision work that cannot be rushed so when you place an order we can usually give you some estimate as to how long we will need your rifle.

 How do I ship my firearms to TCR?

 It is legal, under Federal law, to ship a personal firearm to a licensed dealer such as Tumbleweeds Custom Rifles for repair purposes without obtaining licensing.
 However, the repaired firearm must be returned to the same address from which it was received.